annwylH/ClientLite/README.md

 # ClientLite

 Description
 Learning project for a lightweight client database for the use of e.g. massage therapists.
-Background and user stories cna be found in the
+Background and user stories can be found in the CL_UserStories.txt file.

-I
+Installation
+Set up your MySQL server.
+Run the